Fallout 76

 Positive Points

-• The game has transformed significantly since its problematic launch, offering a genuinely enjoyable experience for many players.
+• The game has significantly improved since its launch, providing a much more enjoyable and well-rounded experience.

 • Negative Points